We’re always looking for great talent and fresh perspectives. Send resumes and cover letters to DesignInHealth@dellmed.utexas.edu

 Define and execute project plans with systems design activities and deliverables.

 Collaborate with diverse internal and external partners to establish and deliver on shared goals.

-Advance the discipline of systems design in healthcare and disseminate related information.
+Advance the discipline of systems design in healthcare, the visualization of systems and disseminate related information.

 Other related duties as assigned.